Massachusetts voters to decide ballot questions, Senate race

 PRESIDENT

 In 1972, Massachusetts famously was the only state to back Democratic presidential candidate George McGovern over Republican incumbent Richard Nixon.
-Since then, the only Republican presidential candidate to carry the state has been Ronald Reagan in 1980 and 1984.
+Since then, the only Republican presidential candidate in the modern era to carry the state has been Ronald Reagan in 1980 and 1984.
 Hillary Clinton handily defeated Donald Trump in 2016, capturing nearly 61 percent of the vote.
 Massachusetts has 11 electoral votes.

 U.S. SENATE